-Management fees for SMA clients are typically invoiced quarterly in advance, based upon the previous calendar quarter-end market value.
+Management fees for SMA clients are typically invoiced quarterly in advance, based upon the previous calendar quarter-end market value of all assets (including cash) held in the account.
 Marshfield will consider other methods of payment and/or fee calculation at the client's request, including billing in arrears.
-If an advance billed client account is terminated during the service period, fees paid in advance are refunded promptly, without further request by the client, on a pro-rata basis (based upon the number of days such account is active for such quarter using a ratio in which (i) the numerator is equal to the number of days such account is active for the applicable quarter and (ii) the denominator is equal to the number of days in the applicable quarter).
-Marshfield generally will not bill less than \$100 for a partial quarter when an account opens, and unless otherwise agreed in writing will not refund a client for pre-paid advisory services when an account closes if the amount to return is \$25 or less.
+If an advance billed client account is terminated during the service period, fees paid in advance are refunded promptly, without further request by the client, on a pro-rata basis (based upon the number of days such account is active for such quarter using a ratio in which (i) the numerator is equal to the number of days in the applicable quarter).

+Marshfield generally will not bill less than \$100 for a partial quarter when an account opens and, unless otherwise agreed in writing, will not refund a client for pre-paid advisory services when an account closes if the amount to return is \$25 or less.

 SMA clients may choose to pay fee invoices from the assets of the accounts managed by Marshfield or from another source including billing directly to the client's custodian.
 Marshfield's advisory fees are exclusive of brokerage commissions, transaction fees, and other related costs and expenses, which shall be incurred by the client.
-In addition, SMA clients may incur certain additional expenses imposed by custodians, brokers, and other third-party providers, such as custody fees, odd-lot differentials, transfer taxes, wire transfer and electronic fund fees, and other fees and taxes on brokerage accounts, securities transactions or money market mutual funds.
-Neither Marshfield nor any of its supervised persons receive any portion of these commissions, fees, costs, etc. that are charged by broker-dealers and other third-party providers.
+In addition, SMA clients will incur certain additional expenses imposed by custodians, broker-dealers, and other third-party providers, such as custody fees, odd-lot differentials, transfer taxes, wire transfer and electronic fund fees, and other fees and taxes on brokerage accounts, securities transactions or money market mutual funds.
+Neither Marshfield nor any of its supervised persons receive any portion of these commissions, fees, costs, etc., that are charged by custodians, broker-dealers, and other third-party providers.
 See Item 12 - Brokerage Practices below for a description of the factors that Marshfield considers in selecting or recommending broker-dealers for client transactions and determining the reasonableness of their compensation (e.g., commissions).